 At the end, he finally asks you if you have some questions.

-You look at him like a cow look at a train.
+You look at the great CTO like a cow would look at a train.
 Your brain is damaged, the meeting room looks more like a dungeon where the worst tortures are given.
 You are empty.
 Soulless.
 You go out as fast as you can, wishing for your favorite teddy bear, feeling like a fraud.

 Can I help you dear reader?
 Some companies love to have illogical hiring policies.
 So far I worked for 6 different companies in 8 years and did a lot of interviews.